Whether you are an established business or a startup, constantly rising ticket volume can test your patience and give you sleepless nights.

 Every time they are interacting with customers via calls, emails, or social media, they can refer to your knowledge base to get instant access to information.
 This reduces wait time and makes customer service much more efficient.

 Another major benefit of an online knowledge base is that it streamlines your customer support function.
-You can use your knowledge base in combination with live chat and help desk to make the customer support process more efficient and powerful.
+You can use your knowledge base in combination with live chat and help desk software to make the customer support process more efficient and powerful.

 Customers can use your knowledge base to address at least primary issues on their own.
 In case they don’t find self-help relevant, they can instantly reach out to an agent via Chat, ask questions and get answers right away.